Best Crispy Southern Cornbread Recipe (5th Generation Recipe, Gluten Free)

 Crispy Southern Cornbread Recipe (5th Generation Recipe & Gluten Free!)

-The best southern cornbread recipe ever, passed down FIVE generations.
-This gluten free cornbread is quick, tasty, crispy, and healthy.
+The best southern cornbread recipe ever, passed down five generations.
+This gluten free cornbread is impossibly crispy on the outside and fluffy on the inside!

 Ingredients

-• 2 tbsp high heat oil (like refined coconut), or bacon grease for extra flavor
+- 2 Tablespoons high heat oil (like avocado), or bacon grease for extra flavor *

 Instructions

-2. While the pan/oil is heating, mix the dry ingredients in a bowl.
-In a large mug or small bowl, whisk egg and buttermilk together.
+- While the skillet is heating, add the dry ingredients in a bowl and whisk together.
+Add egg and buttermilk and whisk until just combined (do not overmix).
 If batter appears too thick, add a little more buttermilk.
+You want the consistency of a thin pancake batter.

 Notes